funkyOne/fortyTwo.Docs/README.md

 Read the [authentication guide](https://github.com/funkyOne/fortyTwo.Docs/blob/master/Authentication.md) to get started.

 ## XML or JSON, you decide
 The FortyTwo server can serve and handle JSON or XML data.
-There are two main ways to tell what format you need.
+There are three ways to tell what format you want.

 ###"Accept" HTTP header
 If a Request message is sent with an `Accept` header, server will use the `Accept` header to decide about the Response media type to write.